AkshayaNarayana/UMBC-DATA606-Capstone/docs/proposal.md

   - Definition: A brief overview of the company's background and mission.

-- Which variable/column will be your target/label in your ML model?
+- **Which variable/column will be your target/label in your ML model?**

   Job Posting Date will be the target for timely trends whereas skills will be the target for skill demand analysis

-- Which variables/columns may be selected as features/predictors for your ML models?
+- **Which variables/columns may be selected as features/predictors for your ML models?**

-  Factors like "Location," "Job Title," and "Company" to look at how seasonality and trends change in different places, job titles, or companies.
-Different "Role," "Industry," and "Experience" variables can be used to see how skill needs change for various roles, businesses, and levels of experience.
+  Factors like Location, Job Title, and Company to look at how seasonality and trends change in different places, job titles, or companies.
+Different Role, Industry, and Experience variables can be used to see how skill needs change for various roles, businesses, and levels of experience.